Field Trip Injury Lawsuits in California

 In California, if your negligence contributed to your injury, your ability to collect damages may be reduced.
 This is known as comparative negligence, and California is a pure comparative fault state.
 This means that, even if the other party is only one percent negligent, you may still collect damages from them.

-Returning to the above example, when a teacher leads students into a restricted area, if a student was running when they slipped, a jury may find that the student contributed to their injury.
+Returning to the above example, if a teacher leads students into a restricted area and a student is running when they slip, a jury may find that the student contributed to their injury.

 If you think you may have contributed to your accident, you should inform your personal injury attorney of these facts early in your relationship.
-They can help build a case that minimizes your role in the injury and maximizes your potential compensation.
+This early disclosure will allow your attorney to build a case that minimizes your role in the injury and maximizes your potential compensation, providing you with the support you need during this challenging time.

 If you've been injured during a field trip in California, you may think that you are unable to file a lawsuit.
-If you can show school officials failed to keep you and others reasonably safe during the field trip, you may have a case on the basis of negligence.
+However, if you can show that school officials failed to keep you and others reasonably safe during the field trip, you may have a case on the basis of negligence.
+This potential for legal action empowers you to seek justice for your injury.